Edinburgh Ladies' Emancipation Society: History

-The Edinburgh Ladies' Emancipation Society was a later addition to societies formed in 1833; on 7 October 1833, a group of activists formed the Edinburgh Emancipation Society, the Glasgow Emancipation Society, and the Glasgow Ladies's Emancipation Society.
-The Edinburgh societies were formed to support George Thompson, as he had received an invitation to visit the New England Emancipation Society which was led by the 28-year-old William Lloyd Garrison.
+On 7 October 1833, a group of activists formed the Edinburgh Ladies' Emancipation Society, the Edinburgh Emancipation Society, the Glasgow Emancipation Society, and the Glasgow Ladies' Emancipation Society to support George Thompson after receiving an invitation to visit the New England Emancipation Society which was led by the 28-year-old William Lloyd Garrison.
+The division of abolitionist and all general voluntary societies by gender is a prominent trend seen from the 1820s within England with the first women's emancipation society the Female Society for Birmingham.
 Dr. John Ritchie was in the chair and among the three secretaries was Robert Kaye Greville.

-The emancipation societies would host abolitionist speakers on lecture tours of Great Britain, although the Edinburgh Ladies' society eventually rejected speakers from the British and Foreign Anti-Slavery Society.
+The emancipation societies would host abolitionist speakers on lecture tours of Great Britain, although the Edinburgh Ladies' society eventually rejected speakers from the British and Foreign Anti-Slavery Society (BFASS).
 This was because the British and the American abolitionist movements were split over the beliefs of Garrison, who advocated the immediate release of American slaves.
-Edinburgh, like Glasgow, Dublin, Bristol, and Clifton, were strong supporters of Garrison's proposal, whilst other groups favoured a managed move away from slavery.
-John Wigham of the Edinburgh Emancipation Society had set up links with the British and Foreign Anti-Slavery Society (BFASS), and it was his wife Jane Wigham and his daughter Eliza Wigham who steered the Ladies' Emancipation Society to different loyalties.
+Edinburgh, Glasgow, Dublin, Bristol, and Clifton were strong supporters of Garrison's proposal, while other groups favoured a managed move away from slavery.
+John Wigham of the Edinburgh Emancipation Society had set up links with the British and Foreign Anti-Slavery Society, and it was his wife Jane Wigham and his daughter Eliza Wigham who steered the Ladies' Emancipation Society to different loyalties.

 Eliza Wigham, as secretary of the society, corresponded with many of the leading abolitionists.
-She was friends with anti-slavery activists like Wendell Phillips, George Thompson. and Frederick Douglass.
-An American ex-slave, Douglass visited Edinburgh and accompanied members of the society when in the 1840s they wrote "Send Back the Money" on the grass of Salisbury Crags in Edinburgh.
+She was friends with many anti-slavery activists including Wendell Phillips, George Thompson and Frederick Douglass.
+As an American ex-slave, Douglass visited Edinburgh at the invitation of Eliza Wigham and he accompanied Eliza and members of the society when in the 1840s they wrote "Send Back the Money" on the grass of Salisbury Crags in Edinburgh.
 The graffiti was aimed at the Free Church of Scotland, which had accepted funding from American slave-owning organisations.
+In 1860, at the society's invitation, American abolitionist campaigner Sarah Parker Remond, who was described as "a lady of colour from America", gave a lecture in Edinburgh that was "crowded to the door by a most respectable audience, number upwards of 2000", whose consciences Remond awakened to a deepened "abhorrence of the sin of Slavery".